pyudev/pyudev/doc/guide.rst

 Enumerating devices
 -------------------

-To enumerate devices, you need to establish a "connection" to the udev device database first.
+A common use case is to enumerate available devices, or a subset thereof.
+But before you can do anything with pyudev, you need to establish a "connection" to the udev device database first.
 This connection is represented by a library :class:`Context`:

 >>> context = pyudev.Context()

-This object provides general information about the udev database, like the device node directory and the ``sysfs`` mount point:

->>> context.device_path
-u'/dev'
->>> context.sys_path
-u'/sys'

-It's main purpose however is to provide access to the device database:
+The :class:`Context` is the central object of pyudev and libudev_.
+You will need a :class:`Context` object for almost anything in pyudev.
+With the ``context`` you can now enumerate the available devices:

 >>> for device in context.list_devices(): # doctest: +ELLIPSIS
 ...     device